Jastrow illusion: Perception research

 Japanese psychologist Shogu Imai experimented with different versions of the Wundt Illusion in 1960 to find out which combination of measurements creates the strongest illusion.
 He varied the inner and outer radius, the opening angle of the segment, and the angle of the ends.
 He also looked at whether the distance between the two shapes, or whether they are horizontally or vertically influences the strength of the illusion.
 Imai showed different versions of the illusion to a group of people and asked them to rate the perceived difference in size.
 Imai found that the maximum reported difference was about ten percent.
 He also found that the inner radius should be 60% of the outer radius to achieve the maximum effect.
 The ideal opening angle was found to be 80 degrees.
 The cut angle is most effective at zero degrees, which occurs when the line extends through the centre of the circle segments.
 He also found that the illusion is strongest when the segments are horizontal and that the ideal distance is just above each other.
 Overlapping the segments or moving them too far apart destroys the illusion.

 Manfredo Massironi and his colleagues from the universities of Rome and Verona modified the Jastrow illusion to develop a diagnostic test for unilateral spatial neglect.
 People that suffer from neglect do not experience the illusion when the overlapping part of the segments is on the side where their perception is missing.
 When the segments are reversed, they perceive the illusion in the same way as people that do not suffer from neglect.

 Researchers have also examined the susceptibility of people with autism to a range of optical illusions.
 This research seems to indicate that people with autism don't experience visual size illusions.
 This finding is consistent with the idea that autism involves an excessive focus on details.
 These findings have recently been contradicted.
 Recent research, which included the Jastrow illusion, placed these findings in doubt.

 The Jastrow illusion has been used to see whether young children are deceived by geometric optical illusions.
 Researchers used ring segments that were not equal in size so they could simulate both illusionary and real size differences.
-The showed the two segments in three configurations.
+They showed the two segments in three configurations.
 The smaller shaded smaller segment was placed on top to emphasise the difference in size.
 In the other positions, the smaller piece was placed below or above the larger piece to create the illusion it is bigger.
 The children were asked to play a game called "Big and Little" and point out which segment was really bigger than the other.
 In a second version of the test the kids were asked to point out which one looks bigger.
 The results show that children from the age of five are capable of distinguishing between real differences in size and an apparent difference.